Azure/Medical-Claims-Transaction-Processing-at-scale/README.md

 You can run the sample application through the static website that was deployed as part of the setup process.

-You can also work directly with the REST API by calling the Function App APIs from Azure Portal or your favorite tool.
+You can also work directly with the REST API by calling the Azure Function App APIs from Azure Portal or your favorite tool.
 > Postman Exports are included in the `/postman` folder

 ### Run the Claim Publisher